sabeelmansuri/Epigenomics/README.md

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/Mass_Spec1.png" width=450px/>
 <i><b>Figure</b> caption here</i>

 Using these ion chromatograms, we can find the area under the curve to estimate the abundance of each peptide.
 To find the relative abundance of a modification, we have to sum up all of the different modified forms of the peptide, and divide by the total area for that peptide.
-So, using tools like Mascot, we can find the relative abundance of a specific peptide by dividing its area by the total area of all of the modifications.
+So, using tools like Mascot, we can find the relative abundance of a specific peptide by dividing its area by the total area of all of the modifications<sup>9</sup>.

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/Mass_Spec2.png" width=450px/>
 <i><b>Figure</b> caption here</i>

 In figure A, we can see the relative quantification of the histone H3 peptide KQLATKAAR (aa 18 - 26).
 In figure B, we can see the relative quantification of the histone H3 peptide KSTGGKAPR (aa 9 - 17).
-In figure C, we can see the relative abundance of detected peptides for histone H3 with and without cell treatment with retinoic acid.
+In figure C, we can see the relative abundance of detected peptides for histone H3 with and without cell treatment with retinoic acid<sup>9</sup>.

 From these images, we can see that hESCs had a reduction of acetylated peptides when stimulated for differentiation.
-This data only shows the 35 modified forms of histone H3 that were quantified.
+This data only shows the 35 modified forms of histone H3 that were quantified<sup>9</sup>.
 However, MS has the power to more than 200 proteoforms, including all variants and low abundant modifications!

 ### Review of Histone Modification Analysis Techniques
 The most popular method of analyzing histone methylation method is ChIP-seq.
 It is a very powerful tool to analyze protein interactions with DNA, and is perfectly applicable to find and quantify histone modifications.